 Are your tyres past it?

 Tyres are fantastically engineered products.
 They are the only thing keeping your car in contact with the road come rain or shine.
-However, like everything else, age can take its toll on tyres, so it could be time to get yours checked by an expert, such as an NTDA member.
+However, like everything else, aging can take its toll on tyres, so it could be time to get yours checked by an expert, such as an NTDA member.

 The NTDA recommends that tyres fitted to vehicles over 10 years old are checked for damage, wear and other signs of old age.
 Many NTDA members recommend that you have your tyres checked if you believe they are over 6 years old.